Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 Related:
 # Distributed Governance Implementation Plan

-This was the first double bind I was charged with when hired for my position at Regen Foundation as Ledger Governance Coordinator - in itself a title from the world of forms..
+The first double bind I was tasked with when hired for my position at Regen Foundation was a distributed governance implementation plan. as Ledger Governance Coordinator; a title that can only exist in the world of forms!
 So what do these terms represent?

 Take a deep breath; we're working in an industry thats never existed before so we're writing the narrative on the fly.
 It's the only way to do it!